-If you are not currently participating in a work-at-home environment, you should be planning for it in the future.
-If you have a laptop as your primary work machine, bring it home every day.
+If you are not currently participating in a work-from-home environment, you should be planning for it in the future.
+If you have a laptop as your primary work machine, bring it home every day if you are still going to the office.
 That way, you'll be ready to respond quickly should the situation change overnight.
 It would also be prudent to have any needed data readily accessible.
 Perhaps now would be a good time to have secure cloud storage so you could access the data from anywhere.

 Hopefully, your firm has some sort of policy for the changing of passwords.
 It is no longer necessary to change passwords as frequently as we have done in the past, but they should be changed periodically for the time being.
 There is no reason these days to change your password at intervals of less than 90 days.
-No matter what your password expiration policy is, if you are closing your firm, you should change your password prior to leaving the office and starting your work-at-home experience.
+No matter what your password expiration policy is, if you have closed your firm, you should have changed your password prior to leaving the office and starting your work-from-home experience.
 Changing the password will reset the timer so that it hopefully won't expire while you are not physically connected to the firm's network.
+Contact your IT provider for instructions on how to change your law firm's network password while working remotely.